 The LSU Human Resource (HR) and Industrial/Organizational (IO) Consultancy is an applied research center that works to improve organizational performance and employee well-being.
 Services include employee morale and climate surveys, job analysis, personnel selection, retention and turnover assessment, and statistical consultation.
 The LSU HRIO is staffed by graduate students and faculty.

-LSU HRIO CONSULTANCY
+LSU HRIO Consultancy

 The LSU Human Resource - Industrial/Organizational (HRIO) Consultancy is an applied research office that works to improve organizational performance and employee well-being.
 We develop cost effective solutions for our organizational clients while engaging in 'hands-on" supervised educational opportunities for upper-level masters and doctoral students specializing in human resource education and industrial and organizational psychology.
 We work with organizations of various sizes across a wide range of industries in both the public and private sectors.
 The HRIO Consultancy is staffed by graduate students and faculty from the Louisiana State University (LSU) School of Leadership and Human Resource Development.
 To optimally serve our clients, faculty and students from the LSU community at-large may be included on project teams when specialized expertise is required.

-Associate Director, School of Leadership and Human Resource Education
+Interim Director, School of Leadership and Human Resource Education

 Ph.D. - Pennsylvania State University, 2004, Industrial/Organizational Psychology